RoiPeleg/Data-Hub/CONTRIBUTING.md

 ### Add content to the site

-* Same as a pull request but in the following format Topic-type-username (ex. nlp-cr-omerrugi1 NLP topic course recomnndation). cr = course, bl = blog, bo = book.
+* Same as a pull request but in the following format Topic-type-username (ex. nlp-cr-omerrugi1 NLP topic course recomnndation).
+  * cr = course
+  * bl = blog
+  * bo = book.
 * Only content the you used/vouche for.
 * Our goal is to create a source for more efficently solve data problems.
 For example added a section of courses and a link to a course: